robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ### watchdog.start(seconds)

 Set the timeout period of the watchdog to seconds and start the watch mode.
 The granularity is seconds.
+The shortest timeout period that can be set in the pulse version is about 15 seconds.

 ### watchdog.feed()